This is a JavaScript menu. Please enable scripts in your browser. Skip to Main Content

 Step 2: Investigate the Source

-What do others have to say about the source?
+What do others have to say about the organization and the creators?
 (Hint: Try scanning the Wikipedia article on the source, if there is one) Look for surprises, particularly those that deviate from your initial impression!
 Take a look at the video (2:45) that covers how to fact-check efficiently and effectively by "reading vertically"

 Step 3: Find Better Coverage